 They did the usual routine questions and temperature & blood pressure tests and concluded that he “most likely didn’t have malaria” …they only had the finger prick tests, not the slide tests, but the main conclusion was that he had a severe stomach infection.
 We left the clinic and were able to get a ride part way in the ambulance, but not all the way because of the fuel shortage in Malawi at the moment, they needed to save the petrol for an emergency!

-Seriously, one thing after another with this country.
+Seriously, it was one thing after another during our stay.
 We were given all sorts of pills and medications and the next 4 nights were spent swallowing pills and recuperating.

-Unfortunately, they have the best rooms in Cape Maclear so we had to put up with it until Nick was feeling better and then we could leave.
+Unfortunately, even though we didn’t like the owners of Fat Monkey, they have the best rooms in Cape Maclear so we had to put up with them until Nick was feeling better and then we could leave.
 After 4 nights there, we were sooo happy to return to our very basic, very nice hut at Malambe Camp.
 The English owner there is so friendly and welcoming and most importantly, she treats her staff well.

 We settled into our hut and met up with some new friends from all around the world: Finland, England, Paraguay, South Africa and Czech Republic.
 The group of us became friends and hungout during our next 3 nights there, doing everything from attending a Jewish New Year party, to watching local football matches, to chatting about all of our travels.

 It was a great way to end our time in Cape Maclear.
 One of the very best things about travelling and meeting new people from all over the world is that they give us ideas about where to go next, or we learn about different ways to earn an income while overseas.
 This trip has been very eye opening that way and we have been given many different tips…hopefully soon we can put them into play!